onnx/onnx-mlir/docs/Workflow.md

 ```

 ## Step 3: Understanding the repository structure

+Regardless of whether you are using a Docker image or not, the steps below are again common to both environments.

 At the end of the repository setup commands above:
 - `upstream` will refer to the original ONNX-MLIR repository.